GaloisInc/saw-script/heapster-saw/src/Verifier/SAW/Heapster/README.md

 At any given point during type-checking and/or implication proving, Heapster maintains a _permission set_ that describes the current permissions to various objects that are currently held by the program.
 Permission sets are defined by the `PermSet` type in Permissions.hs, and have two components: the _permissions map_, which maps each variable `x` in scope to what is called the _primary_ permission held on `x`; and the _permissions stack_, which represents the permissions that are actively being used or manipulated.
 We write a permission set as:

 ```
-x1 -> Px1 * ... * xm -> Pxm; y1:P1 * ... * yn:Pn
+x1 -> px1 * ... * xm -> pxm; y1:p1 * ... * yn:pn
 ```

-The portion before the semicolon represents the permissions map, which maps each `xi` to its primary permission `Pxi`, while the portion after the semicolon represents the permissions stack, containing permissions `y1:P1` through `yn:Pn` in sequence.
-The final permissions `yn:Pn` is the top of the stack.
+The portion before the semicolon represents the permissions map, which maps each `xi` to its primary permission `pxi`, while the portion after the semicolon represents the permissions stack, containing permissions `y1:p1` through `yn:pn` in sequence.
+The final permissions `yn:pn` is the top of the stack.
 We often write `PS` for a permission set.

 The general form of permission implication is the judgment